Hit-and-miss engine: Construction

-The fuel system of a hit-and-miss engine consists of a fuel tank, fuel line, check valve and fuel mixer.
-The fuel tank most typically holds gasoline but many users started the engines with gasoline and then switched to a cheaper fuel, such as kerosene or diesel.
+The fuel system of a hit-and-miss engine consists of a fuel tank, fuel line, check valve, and fuel mixer.
+The fuel tank most typically holds gasoline, but many users started the engines with gasoline and then switched to a cheaper fuel, such as kerosene or diesel.
 The fuel line connects the fuel tank to the mixer.
 Along the fuel line, a check valve keeps the fuel from running back to the tank between combustion strokes.
-The mixer creates the correct fuel-air mixture by means of a needle valve attached to a weighted or spring-loaded piston usually in conjunction with an oil-damped dashpot.
+The mixer creates the correct fuel-air mixture by means of a needle valve attached to a weighted or spring-loaded piston, usually in conjunction with an oil-damped dashpot.

-Mixer operation is simple, it contains only one moving part, that being the needle valve.
-While there are exceptions, a mixer doesn't store fuel in a bowl of any kind.
-Fuel is simply fed to the mixer, where due to the effect of Bernoulli's principle, it is self-metered in the venturi created below the weighted piston by the action of the attached needle valve, the method used to this day in the SU carburetor.
+Mixer operation is simple; it contains only one moving part, the needle valve.
+While there are exceptions, a mixer does not store fuel in a bowl of any kind.
+Fuel is simply fed to the mixer, where due to the effect of Bernoulli's principle, it is self-metered in the Venturi created below the weighted piston by the action of the attached needle valve, the method used to this day in the SU carburetor.

-Sparks to ignite the fuel mixture are created by either a spark plug or a device called an ignitor.
-When a spark plug is used, the spark was generated by either a magneto or else a trembler (or 'buzz') coil.
-A buzz coil uses battery power to generate a continuous series of high voltage pulses that are fed to the spark plug.
-For igniter ignition, either a battery and coil is used or a "low tension" magneto is used.
+Sparks to ignite the fuel mixture are created by either a spark plug or a device called an igniter.
+When a spark plug is used, the spark was generated by either a magneto or else a trembler (or "buzz") coil.
+A buzz coil uses battery power to generate a series of high voltage pulses that are fed to the spark plug.
+For igniter ignition, either a battery and coil is used or a "low-tension" magneto is used.
 With battery and coil ignition, a battery is wired in series with a wire coil and the igniter contacts.
 When the contacts of the ignitor are closed (the contacts reside inside the combustion chamber), electricity flows through the circuit.
 When the contacts are opened by the timing mechanism, a spark is generated across the contacts, which ignite the mixture.
-When a low tension magneto (really a low-voltage high-current generator) is used, the output of the magneto is fed directly to the igniter points and the spark is generated as with a battery and coil.
+When a low-tension magneto (really a low-voltage high-current generator) is used, the output of the magneto is fed directly to the igniter points and the spark is generated as with a battery and coil.